 Although Kathryn is the same customer purchasing food from the same store, she shops each time for very different reasons.
 As a marketer, knowing when and where she shops, why, and what she’s looking for gives important guidance on how to communicate with her, as well as guidance on how to develop products, experiences and programs to reach her.
 That’s why segmenting your audience is so important—segmentation provides this very guidance.

 But when it comes to segmentation, one size doesn’t fit all.
-While traditional segmentation might be a good solution for planning marketing and communications strategies for many brands, it often falls short when you apply it to moderate- and high-frequency categories such as clothing, food and beverage, CPG, and travel and leisure.
+While traditional segmentation might be a good solution for planning marketing and communications strategies for many brands, it often falls short when you apply it to moderate- and high-frequency categories such as clothing, food and beverage, restaurants, CPG, personal care items and travel and leisure.
 Instead of segmenting by people, segmenting by occasion or interaction with your brand or category could be a better option.

 In this blog, we’ll explore the differences between traditional and occasion-based segmentation, when to use each, and how occasion-based segmentation can help you develop more impactful products and growth strategies in higher frequency categories.

 Segmentation, whether traditional person-based or occasion-based, isn’t new.
 But many of our clients, particularly those in high-frequency categories, have been asking about how to make their segmentation more actionable.
 The first step is to understand the differences between traditional and occasion-based segmentation.

 Traditional segmentation blends several different dimensions of consumers like perceptions, attitudes, behaviors, and demographics to uncover distinct and identifiable groups of people.
 This approach is particularly effective for marketing and communications planning, and is intuitive for business users to understand because each person is assigned to one segment.
 Also, the segments are stable—each person typically stays within that segment—which allows you to build rich consumer profiles to help better understand your customers.